 Her eyes couldn’t follow him as she needed them to concentrate on a birth mark on her thigh.
 There she kept her focus and drew strength to tell him all about her life, bit by laborious bit.
 Surprisingly, fiery tears stinging her eyes stayed back.
 The bitterness and pain couldn’t be done away with, though.
 They spiced each sentence she uttered and Dominic stood in a corner, leaning on a bookshelf, listening to her with concentrated eyebrows.

 “Mami Wata?
 Mermaid?”
-He laughed again but it carried an angry undertone.
+He laughed again.
+It carried an angry undertone.
 “I’m supposed to believe everything you just told me?”

 “Genesis Raymond, I am not a man who plays around…”

 She covered her face and tears filled her eyes again.

 “I told my daughter about you, I got into a disagreement with my friend because of you.
 I am serious here, but you’re making me look like an idiot with these ridiculous stories about mermaids!
 Tell me something believable!”